morazow/blog.morazow.com/_posts/2023-10-10-java-memory-model.md

 Both of these orderings break the **happens-before** edge.

-For the first case, implementations cannot know if there is any read on `x` that should observe the moved write on `x`.
-Similarly, in the second scenario, implementations are unable to determine if the moved read on `y` should observe any preceding write to `y`.
+For the first case, implementations cannot know if there is any read on `x` that should observe write on `x` before moving.
+Similarly, in the second case, implementations are unable to determine if the moved read on `y` should observe any preceding write to `y`.

 ## Litmus Tests